salim-mrw/Arduino-Idea/Simple_Brute_Force/README.md

-The delay in processing must be taken into account on the computer
+the delay in processing must be taken into account on the computer